DeMaCS-UNICAL/BrainyBot/README.md

 ### Required hardware and software

 This is a list of prerequisites for using the project:
 * **PH**: an Android mobile phone.
-This is the device where the ScreenshotServer application is installed and where the game will be played on.
+This is the device where the game will be physically played on.
+In order to take screenshots from PH, there are two alternatives:
+  * Install our ScreenshotServer application.
 You can find a pre-built apk for the ScreenshotServer in the ScreenshotServer folder.
 Just push it to PH, install it and start the server.
 Take note of the value of PH IP address.
+  * Put PH in developer mode and connect it to the Linux host C. Screenshots will be taken via ADB commands.
 * **TP**: an assembled Tapsterbot.
 This robotic arm can programmatically perform actions on a given touch screen (taps, swipes, etc.)
 * **C**: a Linux host.
 The Linux host will host the Tapsterbot server commanding the robot, will collect screenshots from PH and run the AI module.